Markov Chain Decomposition Based On Total Expectation Theorem: Termination

-\remark{Note again that the termination we derive in Corollary \ref{special termination} can be modified to include or exclude self-transitions because such a modification does not affect Lemma \ref{partial flow}.\halmos} \remark{If we can partition the external states (states in $A_j^c$) into multiple non-communicating classes, Corollary \ref{special termination} can be applied to each class, and we can obtain termination schemes for multiple classes.
-Aggregation of these terminations represents the correct termination that satisfies Lemma \ref{partial flow}.\halmos}
+\end{corollary} \remark{Note again that the termination scheme in Corollary \ref{special termination} can be modified to include or exclude self-transitions because such a modification does not affect Lemma \ref{partial flow} (although it may not satisfy Proposition \ref{termination}).} \remark{If we can partition the external states (states in $A_j^c$) into multiple non-communicating classes, Corollary \ref{special termination} can be applied to each class, and we can obtain termination schemes for multiple classes.
+Aggregation of these terminations represents the correct termination that satisfies Lemma~\ref{partial flow}.}

-The two special cases in Corollary \ref{special termination} are especially useful when we want to derive analytical solutions, because closed-form solutions are easy to obtain when appropriate terminations are determined without the knowledge of the distribution of external states.
-The first special MC structure of the two cases is well-known and called a single-input superstate decomposable Markov chain (SISDMC), which was first discussed by \cite{feinberg1987method}.
-However, in general, we may have both multiple input states and multiple external states, and hence, we need to resort to a recursive method to derive an appropriate termination.
-To make Corollary \ref{special termination} suitable for use in a numerical algorithm, we rewrite Equation (\ref{general termination}) using distributions of decomposed subchains ($\pi_k^j$) rather than a distribution of the full MC ($\pi_k$).
-Let the probability that a state is in subchain $j$ be $w_j$.
-We obtain the following proposition that can be used for a numerical algorithm: